 The Ulysses’ Shelter project logo – a donkey carrying a book – refers to the ‘preferred means of transport’ on the tiny Croatian island of Mljet where the project started.

-The literary residency programme was meant to start in 2020 on the island Mljet (Croatia), in Ljubljana (Slovenia), in Larissa (Greece), in Belgrade (Serbia) and two locations in Wales, Aberystwyth and Caernarfon, but had to be paused due to the Covid-19 pandemic and was replaced with digital events.
-Physical residencies only restarted in late 2021 and continued to Spring 2022.
+The residency programme was meant to start in 2020 on the island Mljet (Croatia), in Ljubljana (Slovenia), in Larissa (Greece), in Belgrade (Serbia) and two locations in Wales, Aberystwyth and Caernarfon, but had to be paused due to the Covid-19 pandemic and was replaced with digital events.
+Physical residencies restarted in late 2021 and continued into spring and summer 2022.

 The theme of the first year of the Ulysses’ Shelter project was Library – both as a physical space and a virtual database of important and relevant data for any social, cultural or artistic context.
 Inspired by the setting up of the International Library of Poetry connected with the Mljet residency as a part of Ulysses’ Shelter project, the selected residents were invited to reflect on the significance of libraries as one of the most important symbols of peace and mutual human understanding by contributing a poem, an essay, a blog entry or a translation relating to the subject, in addition to any new work they will produce during their residency.
 The theme for the second year, prompted by the experience of the pandemic was Isolation.
 All writers contribute to the project’s blog.

-We are grateful to the University of Wales Trinity Saint David and the Centre for Advanced Welsh and Celtic Studies for their support.
+We also thank the University of Wales Trinity Saint David and the Centre for Advanced Welsh and Celtic Studies for their support.